 Read the latest issue of Morgan Lewis Automotive & Mobility >>

-This issue of Morgan Lewis AUTOMOTIVE & MOBILITY, which covers the second quarter of 2021, touches on significant acquisitions and investments in the autonomous and connected vehicles space, antitrust developments in Asia and Australia, and notable intellectual property disputes.
+This issue of Morgan Lewis AUTOMOTIVE & MOBILITY, which covers the first quarter of 2022, touches on significant joint ventures and acquisitions, notable antitrust penalties, new regulatory developments, and key intellectual property (IP) disputes.
 All issues of Morgan Lewis AUTOMOTIVE & MOBILITY are available at www.morganlewis.com.

 IN THIS ISSUE